Paraphysornis: Paleoecology

 In birds the ability to run is proportional to the ratio between tarsometatarsus and tibiotarsus length.
 In Paraphysornis the tarsometatarsus is only half the length of the tibiotarsus.
 This was used to infer a relatively slow speed, matching the animal's increased bodymass.
 The method of Storer (1960) works in a similar manner, determining locomotion style according to the lengths of the two bones in addition to femur length (a method highly dependent on preservation).
 Applying this method likewise gives results suggesting a heavyset graviportal animal, with calculated values being similar to those of moas and elephant birds.
-However, according to recent calculations by Rubén Molina-Pérez and Asier Larramendi, Paraphysornis may have still been capable of reaching speeds of up to 55.1 km/h.
+Due to not being able to chase fast-running prey, it may have had a specific hunting method (ambush, scavenger).

 The anatomy of the mandible and the shape of the claws both clearly suggest that the bird was a carnivore, like other Phorusrhacids.
 Alvarenga has suggested that Paraphysornis heavy stature might mean that Paraphysornis was a scavenger.
 However, this is not in line with other studies regarding scavenging adaptations, which suggest that scavengers can only exist through adaptations such as energy-efficient travel over long distances, impossible for a heavy, flightless bird such as Paraphysornis.
-Thus, it's reasonable to assume that Paraphysornis was an active predator like its relatives, leaning more towards ambushing its prey than running them down.
+Thus, it is reasonable to assume that Paraphysornis was an active predator like its relatives, leaning more towards ambushing its prey than running them down.

-Paraphysornis lived during the Late Oligocene or Early Miocene in the Tremembé Formation, which preserves what's thought to be a shallow lake.
+Paraphysornis lived during the Late Oligocene or Early Miocene in the Tremembé Formation, which preserves what is thought to be a shallow lake.
 Other animals present in the formation include a variety of fish, flamingos, a species of screamer, teratorns and leontiniid notoungulates.